 Monday: 10 a.m. - 6 p.m.
 (Last Admission at 5 p.m.)Tuesday: 10 a.m. - 9 p.m.
 (Last Admission at 8 p.m.)Wednesday: 10 a.m. - 6 p.m.
 (Last Admission at 5 p.m.)Thursday: 10 a.m. - 6 p.m.
 (Last Admission at 5 p.m.)Friday: 10 a.m. - 6 p.m.
 (Last Admission at 5 p.m.)Saturday: 10 a.m. - 6 p.m.
 (Last Admission at 5 p.m.)Sunday: 10 a.m. - 6 p.m.
 (Last Admission at 5 p.m.)

-The Oklahoma Aquarium is closed only on Christmas Day and Thanksgiving Day.
+The Oklahoma Aquarium is closed on Thanksgiving Day and Christmas Day.

 Children ages 0-2 are admitted free of charge.

 We highly recommend that you bring your own stroller or wheelchair for comfort and also suggest lighter weight, more compact strollers.
 A limited number of wagons, strollers and wheelchairs are available for guest rental in the gift shop.
-We do not have motorized chairs available for rent through the gift shop.
+We do have motorized chairs available for rent through the gift shop.

 We accept cash, VISA, MasterCard, Discover and Diner’s Club for admission, membership, gift shop and the Coral Reef Café.
 We accept cash and card at our Turtle Feed Stand, Stingray Feed Stand, Virtual Reality Ride, and Mechanical Bull Shark Ride.

 Photography and videotaping are permitted for personal use unless otherwise posted.
-We asks that guests refrain from flash photography when near exhibits.
+We ask that guests refrain from flash photography when near exhibits.

 Outside food and beverages are prohibited.
-Exceptions are made only for school groups and medical necessity.
+Exceptions are made for school groups and medical necessities.

 We do.
-If you believe you have lost an item during your visit, please email Information.
+If you believe you have lost an item during your visit, please email us.
 We will generally hold items for two weeks and if not claimed, donate or discard lost items.

 The Oklahoma Aquarium exhibits are all indoors, but a light jacket or sweater is recommended, as some areas can be chilly.